- How much is renters insurance for $100,000 in liability coverage?

 Is $100,000 liability coverage enough?

 How much liability coverage you need depends on your net worth and risks.
-If you don't have a lot of assets and aren't in a high-risk situation; for example, you are a public figure, $100,000 may be enough.
+If you don't have a lot of assets and aren't in a high-risk situation, $100,000 may be enough.

-How much does renters insurance with $100,000 in liability cost in each state?
+How much is renters insurance with $100,000 of liability in your state?

 As with most types of insurance, your location is a key factor in determining your renters insurance rates.Â